marinactonci/CaptureTheFlagAgent/README.md

 ## How to Run

-To run this game, follow these steps:
+To run this game, ensure you have Python installed on your machine and follow these steps:

 1. Clone this repository to your local machine using